Ex Upset I Don’t Want to be Friends: 12 Reasons Ex Gets Mad

 I don’t want to be friends with an ex and suffer!
 If you are still not convinced, watch the below video about friendship with ex:

-More Related to Ex Upset I Don’t Want to be Friends
+FAQs on Ex Upset I Don’t Want to be Friends

-Is it OK that I don’t want to be friends with my ex?
+Is it ok that I don’t want to be friends with my ex?

 It’s natural to feel awkward or resentful after a breakup, especially if you were the one who was dumped.
 However, remember that you don’t have to be friends with your ex just because you once dated.